Whirlpool (hash function): SubBytes

 The SubBytes operation applies a non-linear permutation (the S-box) to each byte of the state independently.
 The 8-bit S-box is composed of 3 smaller 4-bit S-boxes.

 ShiftColumns

 The ShiftColumns operation cyclically shifts each byte in each column of the state.
 Column j has its bytes shifted downwards by j positions.

-MixRows
+MixBytesInRows

-The MixRows operation is a right-multiplication of each row by an 8×8 matrix over $GF({2^8})$.
+The MixBytesInRows operation is a right-multiplication of each row by an 8×8 matrix over $GF({2^8})$.
 The matrix is chosen such that the branch number (an important property when looking at resistance to differential cryptanalysis) is 9, which is maximal.

 AddRoundKey

 The AddRoundKey operation uses bitwise xor to add a key calculated by the key schedule to the current state.
 The key schedule is identical to the encryption itself, except the AddRoundKey function is replaced by an AddRoundConstant function that adds a predetermined constant in each round.

+Complete process of the Whirlpool algorithm

+Here is the detailed explanation of the Whirlpool algorithm as described in the official release paper.

+First, let's define the notation used: